Home Cocktails Ordinary Drink Pina Colada

 What is the origin of the Piña Colada?

-The Piña Colada originated in Puerto Rico in the 1950s, although its exact creation story is debated.
-It became the official drink of Puerto Rico in 1978, symbolizing the island's tropical culture and vibrant flavors.
+The Piña Colada originated in Puerto Rico in the 1950s, although its exact origins are debated.
+It has since become a symbol of tropical cocktails and is often associated with beach vacations and summer parties.

 How can I enhance the flavor of my Piña Colada?